-Cigna modified MM 0127 covering cervical cancer screening visualization technologies, effective September 26, 2025.
-CPT 58999 is now explicitly designated as not medically necessary when used to report certain cervical cancer screening procedures.
-Here's what your billing team needs to know before submitting another claim.
+Cigna modified MM 0127 for cervical cancer screening visualization technologies, effective September 26, 2025.
+CPT 58999 is now explicitly designated as not medically necessary when used to report cervical visualization procedures.
+Here's what billing teams need to do.

 Quick-Reference Table